okami101/vuetify-admin/packages/docs/guide/tutorial.md

 Contrary to React Admin equivalent, reference field doesn't support autofetching target resource from API.
 Instead we prefer to rely on backend capacity to give full object on demand that allows internal eager loading for better performance.
 :::

 So how can use it ?
 Simply by using specific `include` prop of `VaDataIterator` component.
-In case of JSON server data provider, it's an object which accepts both `expand` and `nested` property.
+In case of JSON server data provider, it's an object which accepts both `expand` and `embed` property.
 Then don't forget to change `userId` to `user` as source prop for reference field.

 ```vue {9,24}
 <template>